hyroescom/hyroes-default/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html
 Tags: flexible-header, custom-colors, custom-menu, custom-logo, editor-style, featured-images, rtl-language-support, threaded-comments, translation-ready

-The Hello Elementor Child Theme is a starter blank child theme for [Hello Elementor](https://wordpress.org/themes/hello-elementor/) theme.
+The Hyroes Child Theme is a custom child theme built on [Hello Elementor](https://wordpress.org/themes/hello-elementor/) for https://hyroes.com.

 == Description ==

-Hello Elementor Child is a lightweight and minimalist WordPress theme that was built specifically to work seamlessly with the Elementor page builder plugin.
-The theme is free, open-source, and designed for users who want a flexible, easy-to-use, and customizable website.
+The Hyroes Child Theme is a lightweight and minimalist WordPress theme built specifically for https://hyroes.com.
+Based on Hello Elementor, it provides seamless integration with the Elementor page builder plugin while maintaining the custom branding and functionality needed for the Hyroes website.

-The theme's main focus is on providing a solid foundation for users to build their own unique designs using the Elementor drag-and-drop site builder.
-It is optimized for speed and performance, and its simplicity and flexibility make it a great choice for both beginners and experienced website designers.
+This theme is optimized for speed and performance, providing a solid foundation for building unique designs using the Elementor drag-and-drop site builder.
+It maintains all the flexibility of Hello Elementor while incorporating Hyroes-specific customizations.

 The theme supports common WordPress features which can be extended using a child-theme.
 In addition, there are several ways to add custom styles.
 It can be done from **Elementor**, from the WordPress customizer, using a child-theme, or with an external plugin.
 To customize the theme further, visit [Elementor developers docs](https://developers.elementor.com/docs/hello-elementor-theme/).